William Stratton (RNZAF officer): Early life

 Born on 22 July 1916 in Hastings in New Zealand, William Hector Stratton was interested in flying from an early age.
-In 1935 he gained his pilot's licence from the Western Federated Flying Club in Hawera.
+In 1935 he gained his pilot's licence from the Western Federated Flying Club in Hāwera.
 After a period of farming, in 1937 he entered the Royal Air Force (RAF) on a short service commission.
 Nicknamed 'Stratters', on completion of his training in May 1939, he was posted to No. 1 Squadron.
 Based at Tangmere, his new unit was a fighter squadron which was equipped with the Hawker Hurricane.

 Second World War

 As tensions escalated between Britain and Germany, No. 1 Squadron was mobilised for war and shortly after the declaration of hostilities on 3 September 1939, it went to Octeville in France as part of the Air Component of the British Expeditionary Force (BEF).
 It began flying offensively between the borders of France and Germany in October, occasionally engaging with the Luftwaffe.
 Stratton was promoted to flying officer in February 1940.
 On 29 March, he shared in the destruction of a Messerschmitt Bf 110 heavy fighter when the section that he was part of encountered nine of the German aircraft to the northeast of Metz.
 This was the first Bf 110 to be destroyed by pilots of the RAF and he and the other pilots of his section were rewarded with a dinner at Maxim's in Paris.

 On 10 May 1940, the German forces launched their blitzkrieg through the Low Countries and France.
 The fighter squadrons attached to the BEF immediately mounted a defence despite their scarce numbers relative to the Luftwaffe.
-On 14 May Stratton shot down a Junkers Ju 87 divebomber, followed a day later by a Bf 110.
+On 14 May Stratton shot down a Junkers Ju 87 dive bomber, followed a day later by a Bf 110.
 He damaged a Heinkel He 111 medium bomber on 19 May.
-Despite its best efforts, the squadron had to abandon base after base as it withdrew and by late June was back in the United Kingdom, at Northolt.
+Despite its best efforts, the squadron had to abandon base after base as it was forced to withdraw, and by late June was back in the United Kingdom, at Northolt.
 Stratton was subsequently awarded the Distinguished Flying Cross (DFC) for his service during the Battle of France.
-The citation noted that he had shot down five aircraft although only the details of three of these are known.
+The citation noted that he had shot down five aircraft, although only the details of three of these are known.